Protometheus-Science/rental-gear-solutions/roadmap.md

 - [ ] Eventually connect the wireframe to the backend

 I understand the wireframe shouldn't work, but I want to try something new.
 Design the backend first, then redecorate the front end.

+## Getting the wireframe working
+I just realized how hard this is going to be to get working.
+For example, exporting a sample item to jinja is hard.
+Multiple stores is really the kicker.